 that there is eternity.

 A couple of years ago I considered the idea of writing a book of tales with a spiritual slant in which angels and demons were important.
 My plan was setting the tales so that angels and demons acted in alternating parts or even together; but after my initial enthusiasm other projects of mine came in the way and delayed the completion of the book.
 However, a few months ago I decided to come back and finish it, and so that I could really take my task to its end, I decided to upload the tales one by one so that you, the reader, can have them all as soon as I produce them, taking advantage of the possibility Amazon gives us to add parts to what is already published by uploading new versions, and all within the same edition, so that the buyers of my book get the new stories automatically.
-I did all this with the original, Spanish version of my book, and am doing similarly with the English version.
-Since translating is lying a bit because the two languages involved are so different that the same things are said in a different way in either of them, and also there are things you say in Spanish which you don't say in English, and vice versa, this is not a translation, but a full reworking of my se of tales.
+Since translating is lying a bit because the two languages involved are so different that the same things are said in a different way in either of them, and also there are things you say in Spanish which you don't say in English, and vice versa, this is not a translation, but a full reworking of my set of tales.
 This is because when you translate your own book, you are really rewriting it.
-I first published this book on February 25th in Spanish, and now I present you my first rewriting of it into English, which I will continue till you have all the nineteen stories, starting from the last one back to the first one.
-I also plan to rewrite my other 24 books soon, in he same way.
+I first published this book on February 25th in Spanish, and now I present you my first rewriting of it into English, which I will continue till you have all the 20 stories.
 I hope you like my work.

 So, with this book I accomplished two new things: 1 I registered my book at SafeCreative instead of the Local Registration Office for Intellectual Property, as I usually do; and 2 My book will grow with time as I add new tales.
 I hope the readers' comments and suggestions help me do a better book.